codesandbox/codesandbox-client/packages/homepage/content/articles/how-codesandbox-uses-puppeteer-jest-to-test-sandbox-functionality/index.md

 separate page by going to `https://:id.codesandbox.io` (example:
 [https://vue.codesandbox.io](https://vue.codesandbox.io)).
 So the only thing left for me was adding this functionality to the development server, so we can create screenshots with the new code.
-I ended up changing our Webpack config to have a 'test' mode, this mode will only build the sandbox bundler and host it at `http://localhost:3001#:id` (example: `http://localhost:3001#vue`).
+I ended up changing our `webpack` config to have a 'test' mode, this mode will only build the sandbox bundler and host it at `http://localhost:3001#:id` (example: `http://localhost:3001#vue`).
 Note that we set the id as a hash, this way we don't interfere with the routing of the sandbox.

 ![A generated screenshot of a todo redux example](./images/0.png)